Butyrate-rich foods include fiber-rich sources like legumes, whole grains, fruits and vegetables, and more.

 Dairy Products

-Moderate dairy intake: The lactic acid bacteria in foods like butter and parmesan cheese help break down milk fats and produce short-chain fatty acids, including butyrate.
+Moderate dairy intake: The lactic acid bacteria in dairy foods like butter and parmesan cheese help break down milk fats and produce SCFAs, including butyrate.

 Butyrate Supplementation Promotes Gut Health*

-When considering butyrate supplementation, it is worth noting that not all nutritional supplements are alike.
-The efficacy of a butyrate supplement depends on whether it is formulated to optimize the bioavailability of the active ingredient, thus leading to enhanced absorption and augmenting the gut’s butyric acid level.*
+When considering butyrate supplementation, it should be noted that not all nutritional supplements are alike.
+The efficacy of a butyrate supplement depends on whether it is formulated to optimize butyrate’s bioavailability, thus leading to enhanced absorption and augmenting the gut’s butyric acid level.*

-ProButyrate®, a Tesseract formula, is specially designed to restore balance and stabilize the gut microbiome.* The revolutionary CyLoc® – DexKey® nutrient delivery technology isolates and encases individual molecules of butyric acid to ensure their palatability and optimal absorption throughout the GI tract, one molecule at a time.* The hypoallergenic formula yields overall positive health benefits and helps you take control of your gut health every day.*
+ProButyrate®, a Tesseract supplement, is specifically designed to restore balance and stabilize the gut microbiome.* Tesseract’s revolutionary CyLoc® – DexKey® nutrient delivery technology envelops individual butyric acid molecules to ensure both their palatability and their optimal absorption throughout the GI tract, one molecule at a time.
+ProButyrate’s hypoallergenic formula yields overall positive health benefits and helps you take control of your gut health every day.*

-The power of Tesseract supplements lies in enhancing palatability, maximizing bioavailability and absorption, and micro-dosing of multiple nutrients in a single, highly effective capsule.
-Visit our website for more information about how Tesseract’s products can help support your gastrointestinal health.*
+The power of Tesseract supplements lies in enhancing palatability, maximizing solubility, absorption, and bioavailability, and micro-dosing a single or multiple nutrients in a single, highly effective capsule.
+Shop products on our website and learn more about how they support gastrointestinal health.*

 Al Czap, Founder | Tesseract